IELTS writing task: Overview, pattern, examples, tips & tricks

 What is the difference between writing tasks 1 and 2?

-IELTS writing task 1: Writing task 1 is an interpretation essay in IELTS Academic and a letter-writing task in General Training.
+IELTS writing task 1: Writing task 1 is an interpretation essay in IELTS Academic, mostly questions related to maps or diagrams.
+For the General Training, it'll be a letter-writing task.
 The tasks have a word limit of 150 words.

 IELTS writing task 2: Writing task 2 is an essay task where the candidate is required to convey their point of view or opinion on an issue or problem.
 The essay should be at least 250 words.